 Very basic, but clean and comfortable.
 Don't expect a typical Fijian village home to be as well appointed as what you're used to, or you are going to be disappointed.
 These people get by with very little, and their homes are of basic construction.
 Some villages are better off than others, so depending on where you choose to stay, you may or may not have hot and cold running water, electricity, phone, internet etc.

-Transport options to and from the homestay will vary, depending on your choice of village.
-Some of these are on the main roads so will have easy access by bus, taxi or shuttle.
+Transport options to and from the homestay will vary, depending on your choice and where it is.
+Some are on the main roads so will have easy access by bus, taxi or shuttle.
 Others might require more of an effort.
-But no matter which village you choose, we will be able to recommend the best way to get there, even if it means a village representative coming to meet you at a pre arranged location.
+But no matter which homestay you choose, it'll be worth the effort to really appreciate a truly local experience.

 Fantastic village homestay located at the top of the Yasawa Islands in the little village of Navotua.
-Very close to the cave for a great adventure, cheap to get to.
+Very close to the Sawa-i-Lau caves for a great adventure, cheap to get to.
 Find out more about booking Navotua Village here: www.navotuavillage.com